-E1 CRM Entity.
-P1 is identified by (identifies): E41 Appellation

-This property records the preferred instance of E42 Identifier that was used to identify an instance of E1 CRM Entity at the time this property was recorded.
+Domain: E1 CRM Entity Range: E42 Identifier Subproperty of: E1 CRM Entity.
+P1 is identified by (identifies): E41 Appellation Quantification: many to one (0,1:0,n) Scope note: This property records the preferred instance of E42 Identifier that was used to identify an instance of E1 CRM Entity at the time this property was recorded.
 More than one preferred identifier may have been assigned to an item over time.
 Use of this property requires an external mechanism for assigning temporal validity to the respective CIDOC CRM instance.
 The fact that an identifier is a preferred one for an organisation can be better expressed in a context independent form by assigning a suitable instance of E55 Type to the respective instance of E15 Identifier Assignment using the P2 has type property.

-the pair of Lederhosen donated by Dr Martin Doerr (E22) has preferred identifier "OXCMS:2001.1.32" (E42) (fictitious)

-P49 has former or current keeper (is former or current keeper of)

-E18 Physical Thing.
-P50 has current keeper (is current keeper of): E39 Actor

-E78 Curated Holding.
-P109 has current or former curator (is current or former curator of):E39 Actor
+Examples: • The pair of Lederhosen donated by Dr Martin Doerr (E22) has preferred identifier "OXCMS:2001.1.32" (E42). (fictitious) In First Order Lo gic: $P48(x,y) \Rightarrow E1(x)$ $P48(x,y) \Rightarrow E42(y)$ $P48(x,y) \Rightarrow P1(x,y)$ P49 has forme r or current keeper (is former or current keeper of) Domain: E18 Physical Thing Range: E39 Actor Superproperty of E18 Physical Thing.
+P50 has current keeper (is current keeper of): E39 Actor E78 Curated Holding.
+P109 has current or former curator (is current or former curator of): E39 Actor

-This property identifies the instance of E39 Actor who has or has had custody of an instance of E18 Physical Thing at some time.
+Quantification: many to many (0,n:0,n) Scope note: This property identifies the instance of E39 Actor who has or has had custody of an instance of E18 Physical Thing at some time.
 This property leaves open the question if parts of this physical thing have been added or removed during the time-spans it has been under the custody of this actor, but it is required that at least a part which can unambiguously be identified as representing the whole has been under this custody for its whole time.
 The way, in which a representative part is defined, should ensure that it is unambiguous who keeps a part and who the whole and should be consistent with the identity criteria of the kept instance of E18 Physical Thing.
 The distinction with P50 has current keeper (is current keeper of) is that P49 has former or current keeper (is former or current keeper of) leaves open the question as to whether the specified keepers are current.

-This property is a shortcut for the more detailed path from E18 Physical Thing through P30 transferred custody of, E10 Transfer of Custody, P28 custody surrendered by or P29 custody received by to E39 Actor.
+This property is a shortcut for the more detailed path from E18 Physical Thing through P30i custody transferred through, E10 Transfer of Custody, P28 custody surrendered by or P29 custody received by to E39 Actor.
+Examples: The paintings from The Iveagh Bequest (E78) has former or current keeper Secure Deliveries Inc. (E74).
+In First Order Logic: $P49(x,y) \Rightarrow E18(x)$ $P49(x,y) \Rightarrow E39(y)$ $P49(x,y) \leftarrow (\exists z) [E10(z) \land P30i(x,z) \land [P28(z,y) \lor P29(z,y)]]$ P50 has current keeper (is current keeper of) Domain: E18 Physical Thing Range: E39 Actor Subproperty of: E18 Physical Thing.
+P49 has former or current keeper (is former or current keeper of): E39 Actor Quantification: many to many (0,n:0,n) Scope note: This property identifies the instance of E39 Actor that had custody of an instance of E18 Physical Thing at the time of validity of the record or database containing the statement that uses this property.
+Physical Thing at the time of validity of the record or database containing the statement that

-paintings from The Iveagh Bequest (E18) has former or current keeper Secure Deliveries Inc. (E74) (Bequest, 1975)
+• The paintings from The Iveagh Bequest (E78) has current keeper The National Gallery (E74) (Iveagh Bequest, 1975)